zaksabeast/PokemonRNGGuides/guides/frlg/en/stationary gift (emu).md

 - If you didn't hit what you wanted after calibration, just retry the calibration part.
   - You can use save-states done before to avoid any problems.

-- After a few tries, if you still can't hit anything, check twice all your setup.
+- After a few tries if you still can't hit anything double check your setup.

 If everything went well, you just RNG'd your first Stationary / Gift Pokemon in FRLG!